Billiam/love-rollbar/README.md

 via a background thread.

-Note that errors (such as syntax errors) which prevent your code from being loaded will not trigger rollbar notifications.
+Note that errors (such as syntax errors) which prevent your code from being loaded will not trigger Rollbar notifications.

-A rollbar demo can be found here: https://rollbar.com/demo/demo/
+A Rollbar demo can be found here: https://rollbar.com/demo/demo/

 Installation
 ============